 Aid Programs

 MSU College of Law is a Direct Loan school which means you do not need to look for a lender; all students use the Direct Loan program for federal loans.
-Although fees are deducted from each disbursement of your Direct Loans, you do receive a rebate.
-For more information about Direct Loans please visit http://www2.ed.gov/offices/OSFAP/DirectLoan/student.html
+Fees are deducted from each disbursement of your Direct Loans.
+For more information about Direct Loans please visit https://studentloans.gov/myDirectLoan/index.action

-- The Unsubsidized Loan is available to students who may not qualify for a Subsidized Loan or who qualify for less than the full subsidized annual loan maximum.
+The Unsubsidized Loan is available to students who enrolled half-time.
 Students can get these loans regardless of financial need but interest charges will be accruing.

-You may be eligible to receive both Subsidized and Unsubsidized Loans, but the yearly total of both loans must not exceed the federal loan limits of $20,500 (maximum $8,500 subsidized).
-In addition, the lifetime limits for all Subsidized and Unsubsidized loans may not exceed $138,500 (maximum $65,500 Subsidized).
+You may be receive Unsubsidized Loans not to exceed the federal loan limits of $20,500.
+In addition, the lifetime limits for all Unsubsidized (and Subsidized, if you received them) loans may not exceed $138,500.
 The lifetime debt limit includes loans received for undergraduate and graduate study.
 You must be enrolled at least half-time (five credits) to receive the Stafford Loan.

 GradPLUS is another federal loan option that helps meet the cost of attendance.